JasonBock/Rocks/docs/Overview.md

 Once you set your expectations, you can create an instance of the mock from the generated `Instance()` method.
 If the target type has multiple constructors with different parameters, `Instace()` methods will generated for each constructor - constructors will be covered in detail in [this section](#passing-constructor-arguments-to-a-mock).

+> [!NOTE]
-Note that all mocks generated with Rocks are strict.
+> All mocks generated with Rocks are strict.
 That is, if you didn't set up an expectation for the `TargetAction()` call, the `Verify()` call would fail with a `VerificationException`.
 This exception type provided details on why verification failed.

 With 9.1.0, Rocks now includes a refactoring that makes it easier to create a `[Rock]` definition when you're in an IDE like Visual Studio or Rider.
 If your cursor is on an identifier name, a type definition, or other elements in your code, you can use your IDE to invoke a refactoring.
 The following screenshot shows you what this looks like in Visual Studio: